ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/changes/how-to-subscribe-synchronization-notifications.dotnet.markdown

-﻿#How to subscribe to file changes?
+﻿#How to subscribe to synchronization notifications?